coxedge/terraform-provider-coxedge/docs/resources/network_policy_rule.md

 Required:

 - `action` (String) - The network policy rule action: ALLOW (allow traffic) or BLOCK (deny traffic).
-- `port_range` (String) - This specifies on which ports traffic will be allowed or denied by this rule.
+- `ports` (String List) - This specifies on which ports traffic will be allowed or denied by this rule.
 It can be a range of ports separated by a hyphen.
 - `protocol` (String) - Supported protocols are: TCP, UDP, TCP_UDP, ESP, AH, ICMP or GRE.
-- `source` (String) - A subnet that will define all the IPs allowed or denied by this rule.
+- `source_ips` (String List) - A subnet that will define all the IPs allowed or denied by this rule.
 - `type` (String) - The type of network policy rule, either INBOUND or OUTBOUND.
 - `workload_id` (String) - The UUID of the workload to which the network policy rule is applied.
 Corresponds to the first workload ID in the network policy's list of instance selectors.